elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 Nominal wages are set by contracts for an extended period of time and thus there are expectations of the future economy.
 Same equation as before. here is a different Short-Run Aggregate Supply (SRAS) for every expected price.

-### Monetary and Fiscal Policies in the Keynesian Model
+### Monetary in the Keynesian Model

 The IS-LM model is output versus interest rates whereas the AD-AS model is the Price level versus the output.

 ![monetary expansion](/images/ec-250/is-lm-ad-as-monetary-policy.png)

+### Fiscal Policies in the Keynesian Model

 ![monetary expansion](/images/ec-250/is-lm-ad-as-fiscal-policy.png)

-There are two price level adjustments since one is the before labour contracts are renegotiated
+For an increase in money supply, there are two price level adjustments since one occurs before labour contracts are renegotiated

+In the Classical model in the previous chapter, anticipated or unanticipated government spending influences wealth and the full employment output, whereas in the Keynesian model, participants anticipate the effects of the fiscal policy and negotiate a wage that would maintain the real wage (no change in wealth).
+With an unanticipated fiscal policy,

 Fiscal and monetary policies are both referred to as aggregate demand policies because both policies affect the position of the aggregate demand curve.
 Only unanticipated fiscal policies have a long-term affect.